Deity

-A deity or god is a supernatural being considered to be sacred and worthy of worship due to having authority over some aspect of the universe and/or life.
-The Oxford Dictionary of English defines deity as a god or goddess, or anything revered as divine.
-C. Scott Littleton defines a deity as "a being with powers greater than those of ordinary humans, but who interacts with humans, positively or negatively, in ways that carry humans to new levels of consciousness, beyond the grounded preoccupations of ordinary life".
+A deity is a supernatural being considered to have authority over some aspect of the universe and/or life, with many also being considered as sacred and worthy of worship.
+It is "a spirit or being believed to have created, or to control some part of the universe or life, for which such a deity is often worshipped".
+The Oxford Dictionary of English explains deity as anything revered as divine.
+While, C. Scott Littleton defines a deity as "a being with powers greater than those of ordinary humans, but who interacts with humans, positively or negatively, in ways that carry humans to new levels of consciousness, beyond the grounded preoccupations of ordinary life".
+Various cultures have conceptualized their deities differently. and may refer to their deities in a variety of ways—male, female, androgynous, or genderless.
+A male deity is called a god, while a female deity is called a goddess.

-Religions can be categorized by how many deities they worship.
-Monotheistic religions accept only one deity (predominantly referred to as "God"), whereas polytheistic religions accept multiple deities.
-Henotheistic religions accept one supreme deity without denying other deities, considering them as aspects of the same divine principle.
-Nontheistic religions deny any supreme eternal creator deity, but may accept a pantheon of deities which live, die and may be reborn like any other being.
+Belief in the existence of at least one deity, who may interact with the world, is called theism.
+Theistic beliefs can be categorized by how many deities they worship: whereas polytheism accept multiple deities, monotheism accept only one deity, and henotheism accepts one supreme deity without denying other deities, considering them as aspects of the same divine principle.
+Nontheistic religions deny any supreme eternal creator deity, but may accept a pantheon of deities which live, die and may be reborn like any other being..

-Although most monotheistic religions traditionally envision their god as omnipotent, omnipresent, omniscient, omnibenevolent, and eternal, none of these qualities are essential to the definition of a "deity" and various cultures have conceptualized their deities differently.
-Monotheistic religions typically refer to their god in masculine terms, while other religions refer to their deities in a variety of ways—male, female, hermaphroditic, or genderless.

 Many cultures—including the ancient Mesopotamians, Egyptians, Greeks, Romans, and Germanic peoples—have personified natural phenomena, variously as either deliberate causes or effects.
 Some Avestan and Vedic deities were viewed as ethical concepts.
 In Indian religions, deities have been envisioned as manifesting within the temple of every living being's body, as sensory organs and mind.
 Deities are envisioned as a form of existence (Saṃsāra) after rebirth, for human beings who gain merit through an ethical life, where they become guardian deities and live blissfully in heaven, but are also subject to death when their merit is lost.